Posted by: Kaplan Real Estate Education

 Many contractors market themselves as a jack of all trades.
 After all, the guy who does “everything” well never limits his opportunities, right?
 But if you need open heart surgery, would you rather have it performed by a world-renowned heart surgeon or a guy who dabbles in heart procedures, nose jobs, and knee replacements?
 The answer is simple…people want to work with experts.

 You don’t need to limit yourself to performing one type of job.
 But there’s a lot of value in being known for something.
 In a business that relies so heavily on word of mouth, it’s important that you know what customers are saying about you.
 If you become known as the go-to in your market for complete kitchen remodels or awe-inspiring deck projects, you will be the first choice of anyone looking to have that type of work done on their own home.
-And you will likely receive tons of referral traffic for unrelated jobs too.
+Or, if you're in a region or market that has specialized needs (outdoor living spaces, sustainable construction, stone veneer, or winterizing, for example), consider a focus on those specialties.
+And you will likely receive tons of referral traffic for unrelated jobs, too.

 2. Search Engine Optimization